 Tell your provider if you are pregnant or think you may be pregnant.
 Also tell your

 provider if you are breastfeeding.

 Your healthcare provider will explain the test to you.
-Ask him or her any questions
+Ask any questions you have

-Metal objects such as rings or jewelry should be left at home or removed prior
+Metal objects, such as rings or jewelry, should be left at home or removed before

 Tell your provider about all the medicines you take.
 This includes both over-the-counter

 and prescription medicines.
 It also includes vitamins, herbs, and other supplements.

 Tell your provider if you are pregnant or think you may be pregnant.